ashram15/synopspy/README.md

 ## Process
 - Developed a RESTful API with FastAPI, connected to a React frontend via JavaScript.
 - User authentication handled via Auth0
-- Uploaded documents are processed using PyMuPDF and python-docx, analyzed with Google Gemeni API.
+- Uploaded documents are processed using PyMuPDF and python-docx, analyzed with Google Gemini API.
 - MongoDB stores user-specific upload history

 ## Technologies